lpsinger/userguide/capabilities.rst

 .. important::
    During both Engineering Runs, the detector configuration and analysis software will be changing frequently.
-Consequently, during the Engineering Runs, we will send public alerts only for highly confident and scientifically significant events and with longer than normal latency.
+We will send public alerts only for highly confident and scientifically significant events and with longer than normal latency.
 However, at the transition to O3 occurs, we will switch to routine low-latency data analysis and sending public alerts for all significant gravitational-wave events.

 Sensitivity and Localization Accuracy
 -------------------------------------